La Spezia cruise port

 The Food of Liguria

 Liguria invented pesto – pesto alla Genovese – and the basil grown on these coastal hillsides has a different flavor than anywhere else on earth, sweeter and more aromatic, smaller leaves that concentrate the essential oils.
-The traditional version combines this precious basil with Pecorino and Parmigiano-Reggiano cheeses, pine nuts from the maritime pines, garlic, coarse sea salt, and the local olive oil that tastes faintly of the Mediterranean breeze.
-They pound it by hand in marble mortars, though most restaurants use blenders now and pretend they don't.
 Eat it on trofie pasta – the twisted local shape that catches the sauce perfectly – or slathered thick on warm focaccia.
 Don't accept imitations.
-You'll know the difference the moment it touches your tongue.
+You will know the difference the moment it touches your tongue.

-Speaking of focaccia: the Ligurian version is an art form, dimpled and golden, brushed with olive oil and scattered with coarse salt, sometimes studded with olives or onions or rosemary.
+Speaking of focaccia: the Ligurian version is an art form, dimpled and golden, brushed with olive oil and scattered with coarse salt.
 But seek out focaccia di Recco if you find it – a thin, cheese-filled flatbread that emerges from wood-fired ovens crispy and blistered, the cheese molten and stretching when you tear it.
-It's simultaneously delicate and deeply satisfying.
-I ate an entire one standing at a bakery counter in Monterosso and regretted nothing.

 Farinata – chickpea flatbread baked in wide copper pans until the edges crisp and the center stays creamy – is the local street food, sold by the slice and eaten warm.
 Fresh anchovies appear on every menu, fried golden or marinated with lemon and olive oil, and they bear no resemblance to the salty tinned things you know from pizza toppings.
 These are sweet, delicate, revelatory.